Gloucester Cathedral: Clock

 The cathedral's clock, bells and the chimes are referred to in a repair agreement of 1525.
 The present clock, installed in 1898, is by Dent and Co, who built the clock for Big Ben.
-There is no external dial, but there is a fine Art Nouveau clock face in the north transept, dating from 1903, designed by Henry Wilson.
+There is no external dial, but there is a Art Nouveau clock face in the north transept, dating from 1903, designed by Henry Wilson.

 Bells

 The bells were rehung and augmented in 1978 to give a ring of twelve.
 The two oldest bells date from before 1420, so they are older than the present tower.
 The bells are rung 'full circle' by the cathedral's band of ringers for the weekly practice session.
 In addition, there is Great Peter, the largest medieval bell in Britain, weighing a fraction under three tons.
 Great Peter is the hour bell and can also be heard ringing before the main services.

 Burials and monuments

 Gloucester Cathedral has a large collection of funerary monuments from the Middle Ages to the present.
 Notable people buried at Gloucester Cathedral include: